This is a guide covering everything you need to know about straight photography.

 Obviously, the first characteristic of straight photography is the “No Manipulating” rule.

-The good news is that you are still allowed to use the black and white conversion, removing some intrusive dust, and (if required to) adjust exposure.
+The good news is that you are still allowed to use the black and white conversion, remove some intrusive dust, and (if required to) adjust exposure.

 2. No Cropping